 Say No to Drunk Driving Over the Holidays

-While the holiday season brings plenty of joy and celebration to go around, it’s also known for bringing unfortunate circumstances that leave a scarring impact on families and friends.
-This is heavy, but it needs to be heard.
+While the holiday season brings plenty of celebration to go around, it’s also known for bringing tough circumstances.
+Unfortunately, these circumstance can leave a scarring impact on families and friends.
 You’ve likely heard it most of your life, “don’t drink and drive.”
-But, there are many who still choose to turn a blind eye to the possible ramifications and do it anyway.
+But, there are many who still choose to turn a blind eye to the negative long-term affects.
+Need tips for how to get out of a DUI/DWI or MIP?
+Kitchin Law Firm can give you the legal backing you need.
+Schedule a free consultation and learn how we can help fight for your rights, record and future!

 Drinking and driving can lead to many unwanted consequences such as being charged with driving under the influence (DUI) in Kansas or driving while intoxicated (DWI) in Missouri and minor in possession (MIP).
 It can also lead to serious injury or death if an accident occurs.